Worm towers or worm tubes are an intriguing idea for turning food waste to worm castings.

 I am always impressed by the ingenuity of those leading the “permaculture” movement.
 I constantly see innovations that require forethought, creativity, and a willingness to be different.
 But like New Coke and Clairol Touch of Yogurt Shampoo (yes, it existed), some new ideas aren’t destined to succeed.

 I believe my former vermicomposting and permaculture muse, the worm tower, is a well-intentioned, but misguided idea because of the latter.

 Now as a manufacturer of a worm bin, I may not be the most neutral party here.
-But I do think picking up the Urban Worm Bag with discounted worms and bedding and creating castings on your own may be a far better option!
-(This article was originally written in 2014 and I didn't launch the “UWB” until 2018, so this has been a long-held position for me!)
+But I do think picking up the Urban Worm Bag with discounted accessories and creating castings on your own may be a far better option!
+(This article was originally written in 2014 and I didn’t launch the “UWB” until 2018, so this has been a long-held position for me!)

 Agree?
 Disagree?
 I look forward to your comments and personal experience with worm towers.